kirankn/ibbani/index.md

-## Ibbani

-Document Management system for the cloud age
+## Document Management system for the cloud age

 ### Coming soon
 Beta in progress.
 Please send an email to beta@ibbani.com to request beta access.